9 Health Benefits Of Tapioca Also Known As ‘KpoKpo Garri’

 Tapioca contains a high amount of carbohydrates and some other key properties that the body requires for proper function, including protein, fiber, iron, manganese, calcium, selenium and potassium, etc.

-Tapioca is also a gluten-free food and is a great alternative to wheat and other grains.
+It is also a gluten-free food and is a great alternative to wheat and other grains.

-Here are some of its health benefits.
+Here are some of the health benefits of Tapioca.

 1. Supports healthy weight gain